mbarison/PollPosition/ReadMe.md

 ## Game phases

-The game develops over six rounds, known as *Campaign Weeks*.
+The game develops over five rounds, known as *Campaign Weeks*.
 Each of them is composed of the following phases:

 1. The *Planning* phase.
 2. The *Events* phase.